bambadij/gradio_diabete/README.md

 ## Setting up the Environment 🍀

-For manual installation, you need to have `Python 3` on your system.
-Then you can clone this repo and be at the repo's root `https://github.com/bambadij/Gradio_classification`, then follow the steps as outlined below;

 1. Create a Python virtual environment to isolate the project's required libraries and avoid conflicts.
 Execute the following command in your terminal:

     ```bash